The best places to eat, stay, shop and visit in the South West

 Take a caprese salad next level with a drizzle of homemade wild‑garlic oil.
 It’s super easy to rustle up: blend a couple of handfuls of fresh wild‑garlic leaves (washed, blanched and cooled) with 400ml of vegetable oil.
 It’s a fab base for salad dressings.

-In the Found & Fine kitchen, we prefer to use local ingredients when possible.
-For our caprese salad we choose Buffalicious mozzarella from Somerset and tomatoes from Dorset’s The Edible Acre.
-We garnish it with last season’s preserved wild‑garlic capers – the capers can be picked as soon as the petals begin to drop.
+It’s best to use local ingredients whenever possible.
+For this caprese salad we chose Buffalicious mozzarella from Somerset and tomatoes from Dorset’s The Edible Acre.
+We garnished it with last season’s preserved wild‑garlic capers – the capers can be picked as soon as the petals begin to drop.
 Brine them for a week in salted water (50:50), before pickling in equal parts water, vinegar and sugar ready for next year’s feasting.

-Neal and Catriona Chainey run Found & Fine, a Dorchester-based private catering company which specialises in bringing a touch of the wild to private feasting events.
+Neal and Catriona Chainey used to run Found & Fine, a catering company which specialises in bringing a touch of the wild to private feasting events.

 Share Take a walk on the wild side with your friends